-Beyond attributing his mother Ruth to Carson’s nasty attitude, Carson was also a cruel drunk, and reacted extremely when others drank.
+Beyond attributing his mother Ruth to Carson’s nasty attitude, he was also a cruel drunk, and reacted extremely when others drank.
 NBC threw him a lavish 25th-anniversary party in October 1987.
 At the time, his son Rick was in attendance and he himself got drunk.

 5. Johnny Carson had to show he would kick the drinking…for a time

-At the end of the day, Carson had an alcohol problem.
-And eventually authorities set some ultimatums about it.
-In fact, in 1982, he drank and drive, and pleaded no contest to a misdemeanor charge.
-As a result, he was sentenced to three years probation, had to participate in an alcohol program for drivers, and could only drive to work and back – without any human or animal passengers.
+At the end of the day, Carson had an alcohol problem, and eventually authorities set some ultimatums about it.
+In fact, in 1982 he drank and drive, and pleaded no contest to a misdemeanor charge.
+As a result, he was sentenced to three years probation, had to participate in an alcohol program for drivers, and could only drive to work and back — without any human or animal passengers.